joelchrono12/joelchrono12.ml/_posts/2022-01-24-private-messaging.md

 I really like Signal in principle, but I am not a fan of their crypto business.
 I just can't get anyone to install it, and that's probably my fault due to the time I already spent trying to convince my friends and family to switch to Telegram back when I still was trying to use it for personal messaging.

 This app really needs usernames, because there is no other reason to use it otherwise, at least in my case.
-The moment they do, I honestly have no problem ditching Telegram (or creating a different) and probably sticking to a fork client that doesn't include any of the Crypto nonsense.
+The moment they do, I honestly have no problem ditching Telegram (for personal messaging) and probably sticking to a fork client that doesn't include any of the crypto nonsense.

 # Matrix